ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/geocaching/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="8b" requirement="Create a Scouting-related Travel Bug® that promotes one of the values of Scouting.
-"Release" your Travel Bug into a public geocache and, with your parent’s permission, monitor its progress at [www.geocaching.com](https://www.geocaching.com/) for 30 days.
+{{#wb-req item="8b" requirement="Create a Scouting-related Travel Bug® that promotes one of the values of Scouting. \"Release\" your Travel Bug into a public geocache and, with your parent’s permission, monitor its progress at [www.geocaching.com](https://www.geocaching.com/) for 30 days.
 Keep a log, and share this with your counselor at the end of the 30-day period."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}